 All of these routines have many options worth exploring, and which are (increasingly) documented on this website.
 If there are capabilities you need, please suggest them to firstname.lastname@example.org, or note it in the “Issues” link on our github site.

-SPLAT is an experimental, collaborative project of research students in Adam Burgasser’s UCSD Cool Star Lab, aimed at teaching students how to do research by building their own analysis tools.
-Contributors to SPLAT have included Christian Aganze, Jessica Birky, Daniella Bardalez Gagliuffi, Adam Burgasser (PI), Caleb Choban, Andrew Davis, Ivanna Escala, Aishwarya Iyer, Yuhui Jin, Mike Lopez, Alex Mendez, Gretel Mercado, Elizabeth Moreno Hilario, Johnny Parra, Maitrayee Sahi, Adrian Suarez, Melisa Tallis, Tomoki Tamiya, Chris Theissen and Russell van Linge.
+SPLAT is an experimental, collaborative project of research students in the UCSD Cool Star Lab, aimed at teaching students how to do research by building their own analysis tools.
+Contributors to SPLAT have included Christian Aganze, Jessica Birky, Daniella Bardalez Gagliuffi, Adam Burgasser (PI), Caleb Choban, Andrew Davis, Ivanna Escala, Joshua Hazlett, Carolina Herrara Hernandez, Elizabeth Moreno Hilario, Aishwarya Iyer, Yuhui Jin, Mike Lopez, Dorsa Majidi, Diego Octavio Talavera Maya, Alex Mendez, Gretel Mercado, Niana Mohammed, Johnny Parra, Maitrayee Sahi, Adrian Suarez, Melisa Tallis, Tomoki Tamiya, Chris Theissen, and Russell van Linge.

 This project is supported by the National Aeronautics and Space Administration under Grant No. NNX15AI75G.